MathieuRita/Lazimpa/README.md

 - [*“LazImpa”: Lazy and Impatient neural agents learn to communicate efficiently* Mathieu Rita, Rahma Chaabouni, Emmanuel Dupoux.
 (CoNLL 2020)](https://www.aclweb.org/anthology/2020.conll-1.26/) [(Arxiv)](https://arxiv.org/abs/2010.01878)

+You can see the presentation of the paper by clicking on this link: [🎥 Paper presentation](https://slideslive.com/38939488)

 The code is an extension of EGG toolkit (https://github.com/facebookresearch/EGG) presented in *EGG: a toolkit for research on Emergence of lanGuage in Games*, Eugene Kharitonov, Rahma Chaabouni, Diane Bouchacourt, Marco Baroni.
 EMNLP 2019.

 ## 📋 Presentation